gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 To use async and await in JavaScript, you can follow these steps:

 Declare an Async Function: Use the async keyword before a function to declare it as an async function.
-This means the function always returns a promise.
+This means the function always returns a promise

 For example:

     async function myFunction() {
       return "Hello";